TalAter/annyang/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* Version used:
+* Version Used:
-* Browser Name and version:
+* Browser Name and Version:
-* Operating System and version (desktop or mobile):
+* Operating System and Version (desktop or mobile):
 * Link to your project: